Reverse Logistics for Clinical Trial Kits

 • Phase-change material containers and dry ice shippers

-• Data loggers and temperature monitoring devices
+• Electronic data loggers and temperature monitoring devices

 • Insulated packaging materials

-• Reusable labels, tubes, and racks
+• Reusable labels, specimen tubes, and sample racks

-Key Challenges in Reverse Logistics for Clinical Trials
+Key Challenges in Clinical Trial Kit Returns

 • Coordinating pickups from remote or international trial sites

-• Maintaining chain-of-custody for regulated items
+• Maintaining chain-of-custody for regulated or biohazardous contents

 Temperature-Sensitive Returns and Cold Chain Compliance

-Regulatory Considerations for Reverse Shipments
+Regulatory Requirements for Reverse Clinical Shipments

 • Original shipping manifests

-• Updated chain-of-custody forms
+• Updated chain-of-custody records

-• Import permits (when applicable)
+• Import permits for cross-border returns

 Cost Savings Through Standardization